Blade67/Sveltron/README.md

 If you'd rather use SASS instead of SCSS, change `<style type="text/scss">` to `<style type="text/sass">` in your `src/App.svelte`, or remove the `type` tag entirely, to use vanilla CSS.

-*Note you might need to add `"svelte.language-server.runtime": "file:///path/to/your/node.exe"` to your VS Code preferences.*
+*Note you might need to add `"svelte.language-server.runtime": "file:///path/to/your/node.exe"` to your VS Code preferences if you're using the Svelte extension, and want propper syntax highlighting.*

 ## Compile app